Skip to main content

 • Elder-law advice: Useful when title, power of attorney, or estate planning is blocking an exemption.

-• Reverse mortgage or home equity borrowing: These can create cash, but they can also add long-term cost, and a reverse mortgage blocks the state deferral program.
+• Reverse mortgage or home equity borrowing: These can create cash, but they can also add long-term cost.
+A reverse mortgage blocks the state deferral program.
 Use caution.

 Do seniors stop paying property taxes at 65 in Colorado?

 No. Colorado does not automatically erase property taxes at age 65.
-The regular statewide break is the Senior Property Tax Exemption, and it usually requires 10 consecutive years of ownership and occupancy in the same primary residence.
-Many seniors who do not meet that rule need the PTC Rebate or the deferral program instead.
+The regular statewide break is the Senior Property Tax Exemption, and it usually requires 10 straight years of ownership and occupancy in the same primary residence.
+Many seniors who do not meet that rule need the PTC Rebate, a local program, or the deferral program instead.

 What is the deadline for the Colorado senior exemption in 2026?